 - Every option has been taken to attempt to repay the student loan.

-- no disposable income exists to repay the student loan
+- No disposable income exists to repay the student loan.

 Student Loans in Default

-Оn an average they make private lenders 25 times the profit as loans that are paid on time.
-Before 2010 only 25 per cent of Sallie Mae loans were in default.
+Оn an average, student loans in default make private lenders 25 times the profit as when you pay the loan on time.
+Before 2010 only 25% of Sallie Mae loans were in default.
 Those loans averaged 5 times the profit (900 billion) as the other 75% of the loans that were paid on time (under 200 billion).
-Student loans are subject to a 25% penalty, other default and collection fees just like credit cards.
-Just as credit card fees make the majority of the profit for credit cards the student loans in default make the majority of the profit for Sallie Mae.
+Student loans are subject to a 25% penalty, other default, and collection fees—just like credit cards.
+Additionally, just as credit card fees make the majority of the profit for credit cards the student loans in default make the majority of the profit for Sallie Mae.